ryankeleti/arxpdf/README.md

 # arxpdf
-A script for downloading arXiV preprints as PDFs
+A script for downloading arXiv preprints as PDFs

 ## Prerequisites
 * ```curl```